 We are eternally grateful to God for all his provisions, and that includes YOU, our Patriot countrymen, for the privilege of serving you since The Patriot’s inception.

 Of course, we endeavor to do much more than “preach to the choir,” and we are grateful to you for having introduced countless peers to the sound constitutional doctrine advocated by The Patriot.

 However, these are difficult times for Patriots, as in times past.
 We face daunting challenges from both enemies abroad and domestic.
-Yet we are buoyed by the words of Samuel Adams: "It does not take a majority to prevail ... but rather an irate, tireless minority, keen on setting brushfires of freedom in the minds of men."
-For those unwilling to join our historic Patriot ranks, Adams said, "If ye love wealth better than liberty, the tranquility of servitude than the animating contest of freedom -- go from us in peace.
+Yet we are buoyed by the words of Samuel Adams: “Let us consider, brethren, we are struggling for our best birthrights and inheritance… Let us disappoint the Men who are raising themselves on the ruin of this Country.”
+For those unwilling to join our historic Patriot ranks, Adams said, “If ye love wealth better than liberty, the tranquility of servitude than the animating contest of freedom – go from us in peace.
 We ask not your counsels or arms.
 Crouch down and lick the hands, which feed you.
-May your chains sit lightly upon you, and may posterity forget that ye were our countrymen!"
+May your chains sit lightly upon you, and may posterity forget that ye were our countrymen!”